margaretmf/margaretmf.github.io/keycreativewriting.md

 <br> Amidst fulfilling all my duties, give myself a lift.
 <br> Step 5:
 <br> Remember I am worthy of all this joy and love.
-<br> Remember it is joy and love that I am born of.
+<br> And remember it is joy and love that I am born of.
 <br> Step 6:
 <br> Set aside a time to follow these steps each week.
-<br> And most of all cherish the ways I am unique.
+<br> And most of all cherish the ways that I am unique.

 ## Most People are Kind ##
 When I open my eyes there’ a truth that I find.